airbnb/ts-migrate/packages/ts-migrate/README.md

 npx ts-migrate -- rename /path/to/your/project -s "some/components/**/*"
 ```

 Because your project's default sources are ignored when `--sources` is used, it's a good idea to specify any ambient type files your project uses as well.
-Otherwise, `ts-migrate` might mark unidentifialbe globals as type errors, even when they aren't.
+Otherwise, `ts-migrate` might mark unidentifiable globals as type errors, even when they aren't.
 For example, re-including ambient types from your node_modules folder looks like this:

 ```sh
 npx ts-migrate-full /path/to/your/project \